- Direct Mail

 Awareness is not the problem, so the classic Stage 1 tools that most advertising agencies specialize in have little effect.
 Overcoming the real barrier with these prospects takes more than traditional agency thinking.
-The prospects on our list were closer to the third conversion point, knowing they needed to make a change, but often stuck, unwilling or unable to make a decision.
+The prospects on our list were closer to the third conversion point, knowing they needed to make a change, but were often stuck, unwilling or unable to make a decision.

-For the 13 years, we led BBVA Compass’ annual prospecting campaign for the commercial bank.
-We created and evolved a comprehensive approach that, with remarkable consistency helped those high-value, hard-to-reach prospects reevaluate the bank; we better positioned the relationship managers to sell.
+For 13 years, we led BBVA Compass’ annual prospecting campaign for the commercial bank.
+We created and evolved a comprehensive approach that, with remarkable consistency, helped those high-value, hard-to-reach prospects reevaluate the bank; we better positioned the relationship managers to sell.
 And those meetings brought, literally, hundreds of millions of dollars in new-business relationships to the bank.
 As often happens, those initial engagements began with a test.
 Maybe the bank provided a new source of working capital or secured a loan for a capital project.

 The bank’s prospects were busy in the extreme.
 They had systems (and people) in place to insulate them from salespeople.
 Compounding the problem, they thought they already knew everything they needed to know about BBVA Compass.